 In this article, we will explore the entire Liquidity concepts of the Uniswap V3 protocol.
-Requisite to understanding is a proper understanding of the Liquidity concepts in Uniswap V2.
+Requisite to following along in this guide is a proper understanding of the Liquidity concepts in Uniswap V2.

 To explain the liquidity concepts in Uniswap V3 for maximum comprehension, we will make a sync with the V2 concepts to further easier explain the V3 concepts.

-In Uniswap V2, the pool contract tracks reserves and spot price to determine the current pool liquidity and price.
-We have reserves for token A and B in the state variable.
+In Uniswap V2, the pool contract tracks reserves to determine the current pool liquidity and price.
+We have reserves for token A and B as state variables.
 While the Uniswap V3 tracks liquidity and price.

-To determine the current price of token A in terms of token B, we will divide the Reserve A / Reserve B.
+To determine the current price of token A in terms of token B, we will divide, Reserve B / Reserve A.

 Reserve A - total amount of token X in the pool.